salielim/beer-temp-monitor/README.md

 I refactored the code so that there's little reptition.

 ## What could you do better in your code next iteration?
+* I only had time to test using Jest the rendering of components, code test coverage is at 66.67% and can be improved
+* Add unit tests to ensure that the live temperature is indeed within the min and max range
+* Add unit tests on the backend for the method
-If I have more time I will add custom CSS styles instead of using Bootstrao CDN.
+* Add custom CSS styles instead of using Bootstrao CDN.

 # Constraints
-[x] You must use JavaScript technology for most of the solution [ ] The solution must be implemented with an acceptable level of automated tests; we should be able to verify it from the command line.
+[x] You must use JavaScript technology for most of the solution [x] The solution must be implemented with an acceptable level of automated tests; we should be able to verify it from the command line.
 [x] There must be a web front-end component as well as a back-end component.
 [x] Your back-end component must integrate with our temperature service available at https://temperature-sensor-service.herokuapp.com/sensor/{id} ​with ​{id} being any ​string ​value you pass through.
 The service will return a JSON containing the string value you passed as ​id ​plus a ​temperature ​value between ​-2 ​and ​10​.
 Your back-end component must then be the data provider for your front-end component.